elliegr/elliegracemoore/content/work/dvr/index.md

 ---
 date: "2019-05-27"
-excerpt: Learned the value of hard work and team work while manning a ranch in Colorado.
+excerpt: Learned the value of hard work and team work while serving as the Kids and Teens Program Leader at a guest ranch in Colorado.
 layout: single
 links:
 - icon: door-open